 16. Visit Namdaemun market

 Namdaemun is Korea’s largest and oldest market.
 It is a fantastic place to discover in Seoul.

-A vist to Namdaemun is a must-see in Korea.
-It is consider as a National Treasure.
+A visit to Namdaemun is a must-see in Korea.
+It is considered as a National Treasure.
 Covering more than 66 hectares and with more than 10,000 stores and stalls, Namdaemun Market plays an important role in determining Seoul’s consumer price.

 Changgyeonggung is our favorite palace in Seoul.
 It is located in Jongno-gu district, in the heart of Seoul.
 Changgyeonggung is known to hold the oldest throne room in Korea.

 Changgyeonggung is not as important as the main Palace: Gyeongbokgung Palace.
-However, we always enjoyed visiting Changgyeonggung at every season, as for us it is the most charming one and has a beautiful garden.
+However, we always enjoyed visiting Changgyeonggung every season.
 It is also the very first palace we visited when moving to South Korea.

 18. Deoksugung Palace, the most modern one

-One of the specificity of Deoksugung Palace is that it is the only royal Palace housing both buildings in the traditional Korean style but also buildings in Western architecture.
+One of the specifics of Deoksugung Palace is that it is the only royal Palace housing both buildings in the traditional Korean style but also buildings in Western architecture.

 19. Visit Seoul – DDP Center (Dongdaemun Design Plaza)

-20. Go on top of the tallest Tower in Seoul: Lotte Tower
+20. Go to top of the tallest Tower in Seoul: Lotte Tower